Sulitjelma Mines

+In the winter of 1907, management instigated a new control system, insisting miners wear a numbered lead tag when in the mines.
+This was strongly resisted by the workers.
+They met in a large-scale assembly at the only place not owned by the mining company—the ice of Long Lake (Langvatnet)—on January 13, 1907, and founded the first labor union to strike for better conditions and workers' rights.
+This led to gradual improvements.
+Events in the Sulitjelma mines, leading up to the formation of the union are depicted in the Norwegian historical drama The Riot, released in 2023.

+Sulitjelma became a stronghold for the labor movement and radicalism in the region.
+Local workers, under the leadership of Johan Medby, were involved in anti-conscription campaigns during World War I.

-During the Second World War, Sulitjelma Mines was considered to be so important for the German war industry that production had to be maintained at all costs.
+After Germany invaded Norway in 1940, during the Second World War, Sulitjelma Mines was used for the German war industry.
+The mines were considered to be so important for Germany that production had to be maintained at all costs.
 Although the Gestapo knew that employees were engaged in illegal activities, they failed to intervene because they feared that the arrest of key personnel would impact production.

 The upswing after the Second World War turned to uncertainty when copper prices fell sharply in 1975.
 The weakened profitability that followed led to economizing operations and dismissals.
 Then there was also a need for large investments in the old plant.
 Among other things, pollution from the smelting hut had become an increasing problem that could only be solved with a costly treatment plant.
 Remedial measures were taken, but these were subsequently considered unsuccessful.
 Mining ceased in 1991.

 In its approximately 100 years of operation, six million tons of metal and sulfur were extracted.
 Most of this was sulfur.
 The remainder was 0.47 million tons of copper, 215 tons of zinc, 282 tons of silver, and 3.7 tons of gold.